Running Log

 Settlement Discussions

 In February 2025, Supervisor Kathee Burke-Gonzalez announced that the Town is exploring settlement options with the plaintiffs.
-As part of this shift, the Town filed FAA Form 7480-1 to officially restore the airport's public-use designation.
-By February 2025, the airport was once again correctly depicted on aeronautical charts.
+As part of that shift, the Town filed FAA Form 7480-1 to restore the airport's public-use designation, and the field was again correctly depicted as public-use on aeronautical charts and in databases.

 The plaintiffs have signaled a willingness to negotiate.
-James Catterson, attorney for East End Hangars, stated that his clients welcome a dialogue and believe the Town's recognition of the court decisions opens the door to compromise.
-However, as of March 2026, no settlement terms have been publicly disclosed, and community members have expressed frustration at what they see as a lack of transparency.
+James Catterson, an attorney for East End Hangars, said his client welcomed the Town's openness to a dialogue and viewed the Town's recognition of the court decisions as an opening for compromise.
+As of mid-2026, however, no settlement terms have been publicly disclosed, and community members have expressed frustration at what they see as a lack of transparency.

-In January 2026, the Town Board retained HMMH, a firm specializing in airport noise analysis, to compile comprehensive operations data from 2021 through 2025.
-The Wainscott Citizens Advisory Committee has proposed a three-tiered action plan that includes evaluating the feasibility of restrictions through FAA Part 161 — the formal federal process for proposing noise and access restrictions at public airports — as well as through the Town's proprietary authority as airport owner.
+In January 2026, the Town Board retained HMMH, a firm specializing in airport noise analysis, to compile comprehensive operations and complaint data from 2021 through 2025 and present its findings to the board.
+The Wainscott Citizens Advisory Committee has proposed a three-tiered action plan that includes completing the SEQRA data collection, evaluating the feasibility of restrictions under Part 161 — the formal federal process for proposing noise and access limits at public-use airports — and considering which measures may be available under the Town's proprietary authority as the airport owner.

 NYC Helicopter Legislation